kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 There are points to improve, particularly:

 - Some Kubernetes resources are deeply nested.
-Inlining the definition of these resources makes them difficult to understand
+Inlining the definition of these resources makes them difficult to understand.
 - The created `shortcode` uses the URL of the page to reference a Resource page.
 It would be easier for documentarians if they could reference a Resource by its group and name.

 ## Appreciation